 0 Star – I don’t rate books I don’t finish.
 Simply, it wasn’t for me and I decided to give up on it.
 Dishing out a rating would be unfair of me.

-1 Star – I didn’t like it at all and I found no redeeming qualities.
-I likely won’t continue with the series, if it has one, but that doesn’t mean I’ll never read anything by the author again.
+1 Star – I didn’t like it at all and I found no redeeming qualities, but that doesn’t mean I’ll never read anything by the author again.

 2 Star – I found some good qualities; perhaps I liked a character or two, or something regarding the plot, but unfortunately I found the good weighed down too much by the bad.

-3 Star – The good and bad were balanced out to make it an average read.
+3 Star – The good and bad were balanced out to make it a decent read.
 I didn’t dislike it, but I didn’t totally love it either.
-I’m very optimistic about further works in the series.
+I’m very optimistic about further works by the author.

 4 Star – I really liked it.
 It could’ve been perfect for me, if not for some aspects I found lacking, or simply some minor things that bothered me.
 All in all, however, I’m very pleased.